This posts answers all of the most common questions. If you still have questions after reading this, please shoot me a message at email@example.com.

 For women, keep the makeup simple and flat, but a bit heavier than usual is OK as the camera takes some off.

 If you want to work with a professional makeup artist, please let me know and I'm happy to recommend some of my local favorites.
 For individual studio sessions, most folks will arrange to have their makeup done off-site just before the session.
 For larger groups, we will often arrange to have the makeup artist on location.
 You should double check price and details with the MUA, but it's usually around $125 per person.

 The headshot studio is in my home office at 3646 Elm Ave, Baltimore, MD 21211.
 It's a grey house with a red door.
 I'm right in the heart of Hampden, but street parking is usually not a problem.
 That said, if your session is on Friday or Saturday night or other peak time, arrive a bit early in case you have trouble finding a spot.

 I shoot somewhere in the neighborhood of 400 images during a typical 60 minute session.
-After our shoot, I will narrow this down to 30-50 of the best images which I will put into an online gallery and deliver to you within two business days.
-At your convenience, let me know your favorite image for a retouch.
-Regular sessions include one free retouch, and additional retouches are just $25.
+After our shoot, I will narrow this down to 30-50 of the best images which I will put into an online gallery and deliver to you within two or three business days.
+At your convenience, you can let me know your favorite image for a retouch.
+Regular sessions include one free retouch, and additional retouches are just $35.
 I am usually able to get the retouched images back to you within two business days.

 For more details on post-shoot matters like downloading and retouching, please check out this post: http://www.charmcityheadshots.com/blog/blog-post/after-the-shoot/

-Yes I can and they are included in my normal studio session, though onsite printing is extra.
+Yes I can and they are included in my normal studio session, though you will have to get them printed elsewhere.
 For more details please check out this post: Passport Photos.
 If you don't want a professional headshot and just want a quick passport photo, try Service Photo on Falls Road in Baltimore.